 - Female-to-Female cables

-The most common of these cables is the male-to-male cable which we use to connect our devices such as PC to monitors, blu-ray player to TV etc.
+The most common of these cables is the male-to-male cable which we use to connect our devices, such as PC to monitors, blu-ray players to TV, etc.

-You can find male-to-male and female-to-female connectors for HDMI types which include standard HDMI, Micro HDMI and Mini HDMI.
+You can find male-to-male and female-to-female connectors for HDMI types, including standard, Micro, and Mini HDMI.